Nixes/iotHub/api design.md

  ```

-##to obtain all data for a given sensor
+##obtain all data for a given sensor
 ```
 GET: /api/sensor/:sensor_id/data
 ```

-##to obtain the latest sample from a given sensor
+##obtain the latest sample from a given sensor
 ```
 GET: /api/sensor/:sensor_id/data/latest
 ```

-##to update an existing sensors metadata
+##update an existing sensors metadata
 ```
-{sensor_name:"the human friendly sensor name",sensor_description:"a short description of the sensor", data_type:"number"}
+{name:"the human friendly sensor name",sensor_description:"a short description of the sensor", data_type:"number"}
 ```
 Note data_type may be any of String, Number or Boolean
 ```